-The same two people to make it into a movie.
+The same two people worked together to produce the movie based on the book.
 Director and screenwriter Tate Taylor and author Kathryn Stockett were childhood friends in the 1970s.
-They grew up together in Mississippi and their friendship lasted into their adult years where the collaborated on a successful movie - The Help.
+They grew up together in Mississippi, and their friendship lasted into their adult years when they collaborated on a box office success about social standing in the 1960s South movie - - The Help.

 Stockett took five years to write the novel and over 60 rejections from literary agents.
 She approached Taylor with her dilemma.
 Taylor, being a close friend, was sympathetic and decided to read her manuscript.
 He was "blown away" and very moved by the truth within the story because he grew up in the same culture as Stockett.

 The story concerns unlikely women coming together to make a change in Mississippi in 1963.
-One woman, who is a writer, conducts research about Black women raising children in a White household.
-The Black women and the writer, who is white, become friends as they try to change the viewpoint of Black women working for White families in Mississippi.
+One woman is a writer researching about Black women raising children in White households.
+The Black women and the writer become friends as they try to change the terrible conditions of Black women working for White families in Mississippi.

-Both Taylor and Stockett were raised by single mothers.
+Taylor and Stockett were both raised by single mothers.
 Their mothers worked full time.
 Similar to the women in the story, they needed help raising their children.
 Taylor and Stockett called the women who help raise them "co-mothers."

-I didn't think so, honey.
+"I didn't think so, honey.
 Every day you're not dead in the ground, when you wake up in the morning, you're gonna have to make some decisions.
-Got to ask yourself this question: "Am I gonna believe all them bad things them fools say about me today?"
+Got to ask yourself this question: 'Am I gonna believe all them bad things them fools say about me today?'
 You hear me?
-"Am I gonna believe all them bad things them fools say about me today?
-You hear me today?"
+'Am I gonna believe all them bad things them fools say about me today?'
+You hear me today?
 All right?
 As for your mama, she didn't pick her life.
 It picked her.
 But you, you're gonna do something big with yours.
-You wait and see.— Constantine Jefferson in the movie The Help
+You wait and see."— Constantine Jefferson in the movie

 So, Stockett's career took off with her bestseller and Taylor wrote the adaptation of the book for the silver screen and directed the movie with a great cast.

-Needless to say, The Help was published and became an ultimate bestseller.
+The Help was published and became an ultimate bestseller.
 But, Taylor remembered the story because of its authenticity.
 It continued to resonate with him from the moment he opened the book.
 He thought the story reflected his childhood friendship with Stockett, although their lives were very different from the characters in the story.

 Their story offers a solution for those who would like to break into writing or filmmaking to remember their childhood friends as a source of inspiration or help.
-Either way, collaborating on a project with a childhood friend is a wonderful way to keep the friendship growing and lasting forever.
+Either way, collaborating on a project with a childhood friend is a rewarding way to keep the friendship growing and lasting forever.

 © 2011 Kenna McHugh